sarthakchaudhary13/grub-theme/README.md

   `GRUB_THEME="/boot/grub/themes/grub-theme/theme.txt"`
   - Save and exit the editor

 - Generate grub.cfg
  `sudo grub-mkconfig -o /boot/grub/grub.cfg`

- - reboot
+ - reboot to see your new grub theme
  `reboot`
  - If you face any errors feel free to ask me by opening an issue